ShayanChaudhary/OpenGL_Fun/README.md

 **shader.cpp** creates shaders from given vertex/fragment source, performs error handling and binds the shaders to OpenGL program.
 The basic source code for shaders is located in `./res/basicShaders[.vs/.fs]`.

+**texture.cpp** used to load textures using stb_image.h library and bind them for OpenGL to use.
+Code to actually apply the texture to verticies is located in the fragment shader file `./res/basicShader.fs`.